MikePopoloski/StringFormatter/README.md

 also allocate a lot more so it generally ends up being a wash.

 There are a few cases where I know I'm significantly slower; for example, denormalized doubles aren't great.
-If your applications needs to format millions of denormalized numbers per second, you might want to consider sticking with the BCL.
+If your application needs to format millions of denormalized numbers per second, you might want to consider sticking with the BCL.

 Here are some results obtained using BenchmarkDotNet for generating a fully formatted string: